luapower/luapower-all/tweening.md

 ### `tw() -> tw`

 Create a new `tweening` module.
-Useful for extending the `tweening` module with new attribute types and interpolators without affecting the original module table.
+Useful for extending the `tweening` module with new attribute types, new interpolators or different ways of getting the wall clock without affecting the original module table.

-### Attribute types
+### Attribute types and interpolators

 ### `tw.type.<name|pattern|match_func> = attr_type`